 A tooth abscess (or dental abscess) is defined as a collection of pus that forms inside the teeth and gums or in the bone that holds the teeth in place.

-The main cause of a tooth abscess is bacterial infection and when left, they can become very painful and will not go away on their own.
-If left, the bacteria can spread to other parts of the body which could require serious medical intervention.
+The main cause of a tooth abscess is bacterial infection.
+When an infection like this is left, it can become very painful and will not go away on its own.
+Instead, the bacteria may spread to other parts of the body which could require serious medical intervention.

 Other signs of tooth abscess may include a fever of high temperature if the infection has spread beyond your mouth.
 If this is the case, you must seek immediate dental intervention to stop the symptoms from worsening.
 Tooth abscess pain may come and go, but the problem will not.